 Yes, this is in principle possible.
 We are active in the ERASMUS exchanges and several other exchanges are also possible.

-Do I need to know German to do the MA?
+What languages do I need to know to do the MA?

 Graduates: Life after the MA